 Disclosure document

-Туре Sections
+Type Sections

-1 prospectus
+prospectus

 The standard full-disclosure document. content [710, 711, 713] procedure [717]

 liability [728 and 729]

 defences [731, 733]

-Disclosure document Type Sections 2 short form prospectus May be used for any offer.
+short form prospectus

+May be used for any offer. content [712]

 Section 712 allows a prospectus to refer to material lodged with ASIC instead of setting it out.

+Type prospectus The standard full-disclosure document. short form prospectus May be used for any offer.
+Section 712 allows a prospectus to refer to material lodged with

+Disclosure document

+Туре Sections

-Investors are entitled to a copy of this material if they ask for it. content [712] 2A 2-part simple corporate bonds prospectus Must be used for any offer of simple corporate bonds. content [713C, 713D, 713E] procedure [717] liability [728 and 729] defences [731 and 733] 3 profile statement Section 721 allows a brief profile statement (rather than the prospectus) to be sent out with offers with ASIC approval.
+of this material if they ask for it.

+2A 2-part simple corporate bonds prospectus

+Must be used for any offer of simple corporate bonds. content [713C, 713D, 713E] procedure [717] liability [728 and 729] defences [731 and 733]

+3 profile statement Section 721 allows a brief profile statement (rather than the prospectus) to be sent out with offers with ASIC approval.
 The prospectus must still be prepared and lodged with ASIC.
-Investors are entitled to a copy of the prospectus if they ask for it. content [714] procedure [717] liability [728 and 729] defences [732, 733] 4 Note: offer information statement Section 709 allows an offer information statement to be used instead of a prospectus for an offer to issue securities if the amount raised from issues of securities is \$10 million or less.
-Subsection 709(1A) provides that it simple corporate bonds begins during the 2-year period beginning at the commencement of that subsection, a prospectus (other than a 2-part simple corporate bonds prospectus) may be prepared.
+Investors are entitled to a copy of the prospectus if they ask for it. content [714] procedure [717] liability [728 and 729] defences [732, 733]

+4 offer information statement Section 709 allows an offer information statement to be used instead of a prospectus for an offer to issue securities if the amount raised from issues of securities is \$10 million or less. content [715] procedure [717] liability [728 and 729] defences [732, 733]

+Subsection 709(1A) provides that if the offer period for an offer of simple corporate bonds begins during the 2-year period beginning at the commencement of that subsection, a prospectus (other than a 2-part simple corporate bonds prospectus) may be prepared.